 Favorite thing: By all means don't miss Old fort William when in thunder bay; it's a living history museum with several acres in a black ash forest with a 20 million dollars reconstruction of a 19th century fur trading fort!
 The site is ripe with beautiful period log buildings where interpretors give history a real context in which to experience life as it might have been during early canadiana.
 Skits, crafts and local artisans work the land, cut the wood and create an ambiance that is not to be missed.
 Oh and do say hello to Dan the cooper for me.

-Fort William Historical Park is a recreation of the year 1815.
+Favorite thing: Fort William Historical Park is a recreation of the year 1815.
 This was the meeting place for natives and voyageurs to swap goods and rest before returning home.

 The fort is huge (the biggest recreation of its kind) there are about 43 buildings, a native emcampment, farm and daily reenactments happening daily.